2013 YEAR END UPDATE

-This year, according to National Oceanic Atmospheric Administration (NOAA), significant amounts of Japanese tsunami marine debris generated by the 9.0-magnitude earthquake in March 2011 has been travelling the Pacific Ocean on currents, and is expected to arrive on Pacifica and Daly City beaches.
+This year, according to National Oceanic Atmospheric Administration (NOAA), significant amounts of Japanese tsunami marine debris generated by the 9.0-magnitude earthquake in March 2011 have been travelling the Pacific Ocean on currents.
+Debris is expected to arrive on Pacifica and Daly City beaches.
 An estimated 1.5 million tons of debris is en route to the California coastline, with particular density expected to reach land on the Northern California coastline within the next two years.

-Commencing February 2013 and continuing throughout the year, volunteers are invited to join trained Pacifica Beach Coalition site captains during organized cleanups to search for and document debris that may have originated from the tsunami.
-Participation is open to the public.
+Throughout the year, volunteers are invited to join trained Pacifica Beach Coalition site captains during organized cleanups to search for and document debris that may have originated from the tsunami.
+Register below.

 Cleanup dates and locations:

-We also welcome volunteers to register with us directly at the sites.
-Please try to bring your own reusable gloves, grab sticks and buckets if you can, but we will have some to offer, if necessary.
+You may also register directly at the sites.
+Please bring your own reusable gloves, grab sticks and buckets if you can, but we will have some to offer, if necessary.